In the year of 2010 Stockholm was the first city to be granted the European Green Capital Award the EU Commission:

 Patent & Prototypes:

 I wanted to protect the project, at the same time I knew seeking a patent for the ashtrays LitterPress & LitterBox would be a long and quite expensive process.
 I kind of got around this coming up with what I thought was a great idea.
-I filled in an patent application form with the purpose of protecting designing cigarette butt filters, just like any artist is protection his/her art.
+I filled in an patent application form with the purpose of protecting designing cigarette butt filters, just like any artist is protecting his/her art.
 If I was the only one able to “design” cigarette filters with numbers then it wouldn’t matter if anyone would copy my products.
 They would simply be useless since they could never be used for designing cigarette filters, I reasoned.

 The registered design was approved EU:s EUIPO (2012).
 The cost for protecting the design was just a small fraction of a “real patent” and I was happy with that.